isomerpages/tp-virtualcampus/_explore/01e-lead.md

 Finally, Temasek LEAD offers a series of specially curated (3) Excel programmes to stretch our very best students, who have displayed outstanding achievements in the areas of academic studies, leadership roles and/or specialised talents.

-For more information, please email to the team at the Centre for Character & Leadership Education<a href = "mailto: lead@tp.edu.sg">Centre for Character & Leadership Education</a>.
+For more information, please email to the team at the <a href = "mailto: lead@tp.edu.sg">Centre for Character & Leadership Education</a>.

 <table>
     <tr>